tidyverse/tidyverse.org/content/blog/nanoparquet-0-3-0/index.md

 -   **Performant**.
 Parquet columns may use various encodings and compression to ensure that the data files are kept as small as possible.
 When running an analytical query on the subset of the data, the Parquet format makes it easy to skip the columns and/or rows that are irrelevant.

+-   **Concurrency built in**.
+A Parquet file can be divided into row groups.
+Parquet readers can read, uncompress and decode row groups in parallel.
+Parquet writes can encode and compress row groups in parallel.
+Even a single column may be divided into multiple pages, that can be (un)compressed, encode and decode in parallel.

 -   **Missing values**.
 Support for missing values is built into the Parquet format.

 ## Why we created nanoparquet?